Soy and PCOS

 Our Stance on Soy and PCOS

 We use an individualized approach in helping women treat the root cause of their PCOS in our clinic.
 As such, we recognize that some people may not tolerate soy products (at first or at all).
 However, when considering the research and our clinical experience, we believe that many women with PCOS may tolerate, and even benefit, from including occasional whole food sources of soy into their diet.
-This is why we do include organic edamame in one of our PCOS Farmacy meals.

 When including soy into your diet, keep these things in mind: